axel-biehler/flex-market/README.md

 ├── main.dart                       # App entry point
 ├── pages/                          # App pages
 │   └── ...
+├── models/                         # Models used to handle data │   └── ...
 ├── components/                     # Custom reusable components
 │   └── ...
+├── providers/                      # App data state management and API calls │   └── ...
 ├── utils/                          # Contains utility classes
-│   ├── data_provider.dart          # Application state and business logic
 │   ├── constants.dart              # Global constants used across the app
+│   ├── enums.dart                  # Enums and their conversion functions
-│   └── models/                     # Models used to handle data
+│   ├── messenger.dart              # Utils to give feedback to user
-│       └── ...
+│   └── utils.dart                  # Various functions used across the app
 assets/
 └── ...                             # Assets like images and SVG files
+.env                                # Environment variables
 ```

 **State Management Approach:**

 The project uses the Provider package for state management, following a simple yet effective approach to managing the application's state.
-The DataProvider class in `utils/data_provider.dart` acts as a central place for the app's state and logic, ensuring a clean separation between the presentation and business logic.
+The providers used to manage state across the app and provide data are in `lib/providers`.
+They act as a central place for the app's state and logic, ensuring a clean separation between the presentation and the data management with the corresponding API calls.
+They ensure a good propagation of the information across the widgets depending on it.

 **Architectural Pattern:**